ravijanrao/DSP-Intervention/README.md

 # DSP-Intervention

-A Humanitarian Military Intervention Analysis and Dashboard Prokect
+A Humanitarian Military Intervention Analysis and Dashboard Project